AutumnFawcett/ERC20contractAssignment/README.md

 # ERC20contractAssignment
-This is my ERC20 Contract Assignment...where I take "My First ERC20 Contract" and modify it as instructed in the ZTM Blockchain Developer Course.
+This is my ERC20 Contract Assignment...where I take "My First ERC20 Contract" and modify it to have a 1% transaction fee and then deploy it using Sepolia as instructed in the ZTM Blockchain Developer Course.

 ### Assignment:
 - Extend the ERC20 contract with one function